Devon7925/slang-voxels/README.md

-# Slang Native Playground Example
+# Slang Voxels

 This is a simple example of using [slang-native-playground](https://github.com/Devon7925/slang-native-playground).
 See that repo for more information.
+The voxel engine for this originally comes from my [voxel-game project](https://github.com/Devon7925/voxel-game).

 ## Running